-Murray stood in the place of the captain of the vessel, advertisement, stating that the ship was 1,000 tons in universal anarchy; let statesmen and legislators frequently heard of the snares which the emigrant had tised for the 20th.
+TREATMENT OF EMIGRANTS.-You are thousands of our industrious population are leaving this May.
+However, as Mr. Murray stated that "10" was Napier, and tasted its detestable cured, the parson received his fee, the bridegroom additional improvement in the sciences, implies the unfortunate country almost weekly to seek in a strange a mistake for "15th," and that he wrote to some of very trifling allowance of 2s.
+6d. a day to officers' ruin of so many families-the increase of human woe- clime that subsistence which bad government denies the parties to that effect, he (Lieut.
+F.) would only widows, the debasement of our morals, consequent upon the them at home.
+It would be expected that humanity claim 1s. a-day from the 15th, or £5 penalty for nonpreciation of property, and ultimately, to involve us tures in their transit but such is not the fact.
+I have vessel would sail on the 10th, but she was new adverin universal anarchy; let statesmen and legislators frequently heard of the snares which the emigrant had tised for the 20th.
 He spoke of the false statement of the improper system which prevailed in the dockyards the narrow end of the wedge of free trade, but there answer.
 What shall they say?
 The first minister in to encounter in Liverpool before his departure, but tonnage, because Mr. Murray pledged himself with respecting the employment of landsmen, to the exclu- was more in nailing down the safety valve.
-It was speaking of our distress, says, he has known as much little thought that there was such cause for complaint others to only set out the registered tonnage, but in sion of seamen. that respect he had broken his word.
-Mr. Murray said that when the vessel arrived, she would prove to be 1,000 tons.
+It was speaking of our distress, says, he has known as much little thought that there was such cause for complaint others to only set out the registered tonnage, but in sion of seamen. that respect he had broken his word. would prove to be 1,000 tons.
 Lieut.
 Friend pledged himself that such would not be found to be the fact.
-Mr. Murray advertised the vessel under the directions of the owner, but when it was found that she would not be here on the 10th, he wrote to those who had engaged passages not to come in until the 15th, and she carried. would have arrived before this but for the adverse winds.
-He would further say that there was no neces- carried.

-sity to bring him here as he told all these men that they

-should be paid 1s. a day.
+Mr. Murray advertised the vessel under the directions of the owner, but when it was found that she would not be here on the 10th, he wrote to those who had some amendments, which were severally put and engaged passages not to come in until the 15th, and she carried would have arrived before this but for the adverse winds.
+He would further say that there was no neces- earried. sity to bring him here as he told all these men that they should be paid 1s. a day.
 Bench-Will you see them paid?

 Mr. Murray-I will, but not as a matter of right.
-Lieut.
-Friend claimed it as a matter of right.
-Mr. Murray said that by the Act of Parliament the master only was liable.
-He had no objection to the increase of small livings. men being paid, as it would not be a penny out of his Mr. HAWES objected, on the part of the great body Tuesday to get the price of a meal of victuals, as he was of church property. starving, but was refused; and this day he had only Mr. ROEBUCK said that the Right Hon.
-Baronet was, eaten two potatoes.
+Lieut Friend claimed it as a matter of right. master only was liable.
+He had no objection to the increase of small livings. men being paid, as it would not be a penny out of his Mr. HAWES objected, on the part of the great body pocket.

-Mr. Murray was advised to get 100 passengers for the ship, and that was all he knew about it.
-He preferred yet he left the increase untouched in the case of corpora- mit similar competition in corn, sugar, and other pulling down 1,000 tons to 500, as it was more likely to serve the owners! tions sole.
-This inconsistency, he thought, required explanation, apart from any consideration of the pro-The Bench was sorry the law did not give them the priety of the suggested appropriation. power of decreeing the agent.
+Tuesday to get the price of a meal of victuals, as he was of church property. starving, but was refused; and this day he had only eaten two potatoes.
+Mr. Murray was advised to get 100 passengers for the plated increase in the case of corporations aggregate; and hip, and that was all he knew about it.
+He preferred yet he left the increase untouched in the case of corporapulling down 1,000 tons to 500, as it was more likely to serve the owners!
+The Bench was sorry the law did not give them the priety of the suggested appropriation. power of decreeing the agent.
 They advised Lieut.
+Friend to summon both master and agent when the Baronet was founded on the principle of doing every vessel arrived.